spazznolo/spazznolo.github.io/_posts/2022-03-30-goalie-consistency-2.md

 <em>Inter-shot consistency does not seem have an effect on expected standing points.</em>
 </p>
 <p>
-The next post will use entropy as a measure for goalie consistency (or the lack thereof) on real data.
+The next post will use entropy as a measure for goalie consistency on real data.
 It will be a similar exploration to this one on shooters, except it will be expanded to include weights on shots in the form of <a href="https://moneypuck.com/">MoneyPuck</a>’s Expected Goals.
 </p>